davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-01-27-securing-sensible-data-ansible.md

 ---
 One very important aspect of deployments and the tools used for deployments is the security of sensible data like passwords, user names, server names, connection strings and such.

-It is important to make sure that these information do not get into the hands of someone who isn&#8217;t supposed to have them.
-That&#8217;s why you should not store these in your scripts &#8211; in clear text. (seen this a lot of times unfortunately)
+It is important to make sure that these information do not get into the hands of someone who isn't supposed to have them.
+That's why you should not store these in your scripts - in clear text. (seen this a lot of times unfortunately)

 This article will explain how the Configuration Management tool Ansible can help make your deployments more secure.